Contracts Matter

 Onerous clause doctrine restated

-In this significant case, the Court of Appeal clarified the legal principles governing the incorporation of unusual or onerous terms into contracts.
+In this significant case, the Court of Appeal considered and restated the legal position in relation to incorporating unusual or onerous terms.

-A marine insurance contract consisted of a policy booklet and a certificate.
+The insurance contract consisted of a policy booklet and a certificate.
 Part 1 of the booklet contained the insurer's indemnity against liability to third parties.
-Part 5 contained a "pay first" clause, which required the insured to discharge any third party liability prior to claiming under the indemnity.
+Part 5 contained a "pay first" clause, which required the insured to pay any third party liability before it could claim on the indemnity.

 Misrepresentation